 This is an important breakthrough — but it is also heralds more bad news.
 Why?
 Because this man was well connected and highly experienced in his field.
 Deagle’s background was in the US airforce and army (he was a decorated combatant in Viet Nam).
 After the war he became a national security expert, an adviser to the Carter transition team.
 Ultimately he was recruited as Director of the International Relations at the Rockefeller Foundation.

 My heart sank.
 Readers may or may not be aware of the influence of the Rockefeller Institute in creating and controlling a professionally centralised medical-pharmaceutical complex from the turn of the twentieth century onwards.
-Rockefeller interests are notorious for their leadership in eugenics programmes, pre-war, in both the United States and the German Fourth Reich.
+Rockefeller interests are notorious for their leadership in eugenics programmes, pre-war, in both the United States and the German Third Reich.
 According to historians Anthony C Sutton and Webster Tarpley among others, Rockefeller industries partnered with I G Farben, the corporate powerhouse of National Socialistism, both in co-ownership of the Auschwitz labour camp and the provision of key technologies to Germany which it refused to share with the Allies until forced to after the US entry into the war in 1942.
 A number of today’s most prominent pharmaceutical companies derive directly from the post-war break-up of the Farben chemical conglomerate.

 Deagle’s CV, with its Rockefeller, CFR and Trilateral Commission connections, holds open the possibility of unacknowledged sources, and only adds weight to his speculations.
-It would have been more reassuring to discover that the author or the forecasts was some unknown amateur.
+It would have been more reassuring to discover that the author of the forecasts was some unknown amateur.

 Edwin Deagle died of cancer on 16th February of this year, and sometime between the 1st and 23rd April his site was redesigned and the 2025 forecasts abruptly suppressed.